96boards-akebi96/Documentation/android-dev/build-aosp-firmware.md

 ## Build firmware

-### Download uniphier-bl, firmware, U-Boot and Trusted Firmware
+### Download uniphier-bl, firmware, U-Boot and Trusted Firmware A

 Download required source code and binaries as below.